 There are numerous pros and cons to opting for an intensive course.
 We’ve listed a few of them here, alongside our thoughts on why you should take a hybrid approach if your goal is to pass as fast as possible to gain your independence.
 Here are a few of the main pros and cons of intensive driving courses so you can see if it is the right option for you:

-- Ability to complete your driving lessons faster than normal lessons (and hopefully pass faster!)
+- Ability to complete your driving lessons faster than standard lessons (and hopefully pass more quickly!)

 - Potential to save money in the long run

 - Focused schedule with high commitment from both the learner and the instructor